Yorubaname/yorubaname-website/dashboard/src/main/resources/dashboard-client/README.md

 ### Development

-From the root directory run `grunt serve`.
+From the root directory of the dashboard app(eg /home/dadepo/Documents/fun/ydictionary/dashboard/src/main/resources/dashboard-client), run `grunt serve`.
 This would serve up the client app on port 9000.
 Make sure the dictionary app is also running: that is having started it via your IDE or via mvn spring-boot:run from the web directory